byuwur/easy-json-viewer/README.md

 ## Features

+-   **Chunk Rendering**: Handles JSON of almost any size by dividing the load in configurable chunks.
 -   **Collapsible Nodes**: Easily expand or collapse JSON objects and arrays to focus on the data you need.
 -   **Syntax Highlighting**: Visual differentiation between strings, numbers, booleans, and other data types.
 -   **Clickable URLs**: Automatically converts URLs in JSON strings into clickable links.